How much does it cost to lift a truck? Why lift a truck anyway?

 A leveling kit gives your truck more clearance, gives it a more ‘even’ appearance, and allows you to add larger tires.

 Kits are available online from a multitude of retailers and they consist of a few simple components.
 There are different leveling kits for every vehicle of course, so price varies depending on your truck’s make and model.
-You can purchase a basic kit for as low as $20, and a more complex kit for as much as $2,000.
+You can purchase a basic kit for around $20, and a more complex kit for $2,000 or more.

 One of the most appealing features of a leveling kit is its ease of installation.
 You don’t have to be an auto body genius to install your own leveling kit, however, if you feel more comfortable have a professional do the install, you may add up to $500 in labor fees on top of your actual kit cost.